mathias-ws/prog2005-assignment2/README.md

 * Collection of statistics of how many times a given country is called.
 This is also returned in the webhooks to give the user some information.
 * Hashing of the database collection and document names, and also the webhook ids.
+* Added a pipeline that run tests and automatically builds the image and pushes it to my docker registry.